Employers, local authorities, LPT agents, statistics, LPT legislation

 It is the tenant purchaser that is liable for LPT in relation to properties that are in shared ownership.
 This is on the basis that, under this scheme, the tenant acquires a leasehold interest in the property for a period that exceeds 20 years.

-- Leases entered into after 1 May 2013: Where the property was not owned by the local authority on that date: The LPT due is calculated on the market value of the property on 1 May 2013.
+- Leases entered into after 1 May 2013 where the property was not owned by the local authority on that date: the LPT due is calculated on the market value of the property on 1 May 2013 or 1 November 2021, as appropriate.

 Next: Approved housing bodies